leahkemp/documentation/rna_pipelines/rna_pipelines_current_status.md

--	The smrnaseq  pipeline](https://github.com/nf-core/smrnaseq) is still the most robust pipeline I’ve come across in terms of:
+-	[smrnaseq](https://github.com/nf-core/smrnaseq) is still the most robust pipeline I’ve come across in terms of:
     - being in a workflow language
     - being specific to both small and non-coding RNA
     - being deployable to cluster/cloud environments